0xBcamp/Whynot/README.md

 # Project Description: Moon-API Integrated Meeting Bot

 ## Challenge
 Traditional online meetings lack real-time recognition and financial rewards for participant contributions.
+Additionally, there is typcially no mechanism in place for conditions and storage on meeting recognition - such as sending a user crypto if they get 5 "claps" while they are presneting...or storing the total number of "claps" a participant receives throughout the year.

 ## Solution